All Episodes

 Well, I think what every woman that I interviewed from the piece, I mean, they were angry because they actually told a very different story than what was reported.

-And the and the ex-girlfriend Brewer Lane was absolutely apoplectic about what they said because she said just the opposite.
+And the ex-girlfriend, Brewer Lane, was absolutely apoplectic about what they said because she said just the opposite.

-If just five years ago this sort of fallout had happened after, you know, a local news television story, let alone a prestigious national newspaper story, that would have been a career ender for the journalists involved.
+If just five years ago, this sort of fallout had happened after a local news television story, let alone a prestigious national newspaper story, that would have been a career ender for the journalists involved.

 Yeah.

-And then the more interesting part, Juanita Broderick challenged on the very same the the day after this New York Times piece comes out, she challenged them to look into her story.
+And then the more interesting part, Juanita Broderick challenged on the very same, the day after this New York Times piece comes out, she challenged them to look into her story.

-I've interviewed Kathleen Willie a number of times and Paula Jones.
+I've interviewed Kathleen Willey a number of times and Paula Jones.

 Well, now Donald Trump in two polls in two days is up plus five and plus three.

-Let me ask you, you you did some very interesting reporting I felt.
+Let me ask you, you did some very interesting reporting, I felt.

 Six degrees of separation among Trump critics.

-Well, I'm I'm researching a new book, and it's some of this came to light for that, but some of it is also mixed in with this campaign that's going now and the Astro Turf that I've written about.
+Well, I'm researching a new book, and some of this came to light for that, but some of it is also mixed in with this campaign that's going now and the astroturf that I've written about.

-So I looked at some of the connections between the seemingly diverse set of critics uh against Trump, but their common connections.
+So I looked at some of the connections between this seemingly diverse set of critics against Trump, but their common connections.

-Many people probably don't know that Hillary Clinton has this formidable formidable group of super PACs, political action committees, and media watchdog outlets, whatever you want to call them, that fan out in the news and don't identify themselves and are often not identified in the news as Hillary Clinton's super PACs and supporters and speak against Trump or sometimes Bernie Sanders or whatever interests, you know, that they think threatens Hillary Clinton.
+Many people probably don't know that Hillary Clinton has this formidable group of super PACs, political action committees, and media watchdog outlets, whatever you want to call them, that fan out in the news and don't identify themselves and are often not identified in the news as Hillary Clinton super PACs with supporters and speak against Trump or sometimes Bernie Sanders or whatever interest that they think threatens Hillary Clinton.

-So Univision, as you know, Jorge Ramos has been an aggressive, you know, critic of Trump.
+So Univision, as you know, Jorge Ramos has been an aggressive critic of Trump.

-Well, Univision's owned by Saban Capital Group, which is run by a top Hillary Clinton supporter who's given seven million dollars, one of the biggest donors to Hillary Clinton's political action committee, priorities USA Action.
+Well, Univision's owned by Saban Capital Group, which is run by a top Hillary Clinton supporter who's given $7 million, one of the biggest donors to Hillary Clinton's political action committee, Priorities USA Action.

 So that's just one example.